rackspace/runway/docs/source/runway_config.rst

     ---
     deployments:
+      - name: backend
-      - modules:
+        modules:
           - database.cfn
         regions:
           - us-east-2

+      - name: frontend
-      - modules:
+        modules:
           - myapp.sls
         regions:
           - us-east-1
           - us-east-2
           - us-west-1

+(Note that we've given each deployment a name; this is optional, but is helpful when reading the Runway console output.)

-Here we are stating that the Cloudformation stacks may be deployed to ``us-east-2`` only, while the Serverless application may be deployed to three US regions.
+Here we are stating that ``backend`` may be deployed to ``us-east-2`` only, while ``frontend`` may be deployed to three US regions.

 When there are multiple deployments, they are created in the order they are listed in ``runway.yml`` (or destroyed in reverse order).
 Runway does not attempt to determine the order itself based on